Divyansh2042/ProgrammingLikeaPro/README.md

 types of cook.

 My first dish is maggi .
 Every one can make it  if they learn about it.
-Intial of making chinese chowmin that is symmetric patterns 👍
+Initial of making chinese chowmin that is symmetric patterns 👍.
+Other dishes are  on the way.
 Hope you are ready of the journey . prerequisites are only that you know all about spices, salts and water that is the basic of your dish style that is c++ basic